 - Replace all questions with vosotros manually

-The first option is of course absurd.
-Vosotros doesn't exist in a vacuum; in addition to verb conjugations for every tense and mood, it has accompanying possessives and object pronouns,* so using the equivalent of "find and replace" would be a disaster.
-The second option is clearly not good either, as it would mean the removal of a lot of questions from across the site, leaving the Latin American version considerably smaller.
-Clearly #3 is the best option - and also the most difficult.
+The first option was of course absurd.
+Vosotros doesn't exist in a vacuum; in addition to verb conjugations for every tense and mood, it has accompanying possessives and object pronouns,* so using the equivalent of "find and replace" would have been a disaster.
+The second option was clearly not good either, as it would have meant the removal of a lot of questions from across the site, leaving the Latin American version considerably smaller.
+Clearly #3 was the best option - and also the most difficult.

 The next question was, what do we replace those questions with?
 Answer: the same questions using ustedes (and the appropriate verb conjugation) instead.

 We also needed an easy way to gather all the affected questions, rather than having to spend weeks combing through all of our lessons to find every instance.
-The subject pronoun vosotros and its feminine counterpart vosotras are at the top of the list of course, and it's easy enough to run a database search for those and collect them into a spreadsheet.
-But we also have to look for things like Pablo y tú, as that combined subject is equivalent to vosotros and therefore requires the vosotros conjugation.**
+The subject pronoun vosotros and its feminine counterpart vosotras were at the top of the list of course, and it was easy enough to run a database search for those and collect them into a spreadsheet.
+But we also had to look for things like Pablo y tú, as that combined subject is equivalent to vosotros and therefore requires the vosotros conjugation.**

 On the technical side, the key was figuring out how to allow two language variations, continental Spanish and Latin American Spanish, to co-exist.
 The vast majority of the content is the same, of course, but our developers had to invent ways to

 - Flag all the content and questions in any way related to vosotros,*